 Video showing things to do in Nashville with kids

-First, if you are more visual and would like to see our family explore Belle Meade Mansion and go line dancing in downtown Nashville, we have provided a video for your entertainment on our YouTube channel.
+First, if you would like to see our family explore Belle Meade Mansion and go line dancing in downtown Nashville, we have provided a video on our YouTube channel.

 Money saving tips

 Belle Meade Plantation Nashville, TN offers a number of different tours for a variety of interests and budgets.
 Thankfully, all tours include free wine tasting!
 Whoohoo!

 Basic Belle Meade Plantation Tour includes the Mansion Tour which is 45 minutes and the Grounds Only Tour.
 The Grounds Only Tour is the most cost-effective.
 The grounds are amazing and where we spent most our time.
 However, if it is your first time I recommend including the Mansion Tour.
 Did I say that both tours include a complimentary wine tasting!